 Teaches skills required for composition of traditional floral designs and contemporary floral designs.
 Includes wedding funeral and special occasion designs and the use of exotic florals to create arrangement styles such as Japanese European and Williamsburg.
 Prerequisite: HRT 260.
-Lecture 2 hours.

 HRT 268 Advanced Floral Design Applications (3 cr.)